anydigital/drupal-bricks/index.md

 <dl>

+<dt>Which entity types are supported?</dt>
+<dd>Bricks can hold references to any entities - ECK or Paragraphs, doesn’t matter.
+And Bricks Bootstrap is just an example of using ECK.</dd>

 <dt>Does bricks support revisions of the parent entity?</dt>
 <dd>Internally Bricks field is a multi-value Entity Reference field => standard revisioning mechanism works.
 Moreover, Bricks Revisions (core submodule) allows you to revision referenced entities.</dd>